doctea/drum2musocv/README.md

 # Controls

  - Two buttons, button 1 on pin A0 and button 2 on pin 8
- - Press button 1 = cycle through demo modes (none -> Euclidian -> Euclidian with mutation -> random -> back to start)
+ - Press button 1 = cycle through demo modes (standby -> Euclidian -> Euclidian with mutation -> random -> back to start)
  - When in a Euclidian mode:
    - Press button 2 = enable/disable Euclidian generation (to shut it up but to keep mode)
    - Hold button 2 for > 2 seconds & release = reset Euclidian patterns to initial default.
 (LEDs will light up red momentarily)